ajilach/clamav-rest/README.md

 | `9000` | HTTP REST listening port                 |
 | `9443` | HTTPS REST listening port                |

+## Running on Kubernetes
+Please refer to the `kubernetes_example` folder on how to configure the service.
+A commented way to mount a data directory from a pvc has been added.

 # Maintenance / Monitoring

 ## Shell Access